tarantool/tarantool-operator/docs/migrate-from-0.0.*-to-1.0.0.md

-# Migration guide from version 0.0.* to version ≥0.1.0
+# Migration guide from version 0.0.* to version ≥1.0.0-rc1

+## Disclaimer

+Where is no "kubernetes"-way to upgrade from ~0.0.* to ≥1.0.0-rc1.

+Although this guide provides comprehensive information about the upgrade process, it will be useful for you to understand the basic concepts of [tarantool cartridge](https://github.com/tarantool/cartridge), [vshard](https://github.com/tarantool/vshard), [kubernetes](https://kubernetes.io/) and [helm](https://helm.sh/).

+All applications built on the tarantool cartridge are unique.

+It is impossible to know the features of each of them.

+Do not try to blindly follow the instructions, think about your every step and may the Force be with you.

 ## Terms

-- `legacy operator` - Tarantool operator in version <0.1.0
+- `legacy operator` - Tarantool operator in version <1.0.0-rc1
-- `new operator` - Tarantool operator in version ≥0.1.0
+- `new operator` - Tarantool operator in version ≥1.0.0-rc1

 ## Important